RULES OF ASSOCIATION

 - resigns by notice in writing delivered to the Chairperson or, if the Committee member is the Chairperson, to the Vice-Chairperson and that resignation is accepted by resolution of the Committee;

-- is convicted of an offence under the Act;
+- is convicted of an offence under the Act or becomes ineligible under the requirements of Section 39 of the Act;

 - is permanently incapacitated by mental or physical ill-health;